 Breitling chose its flagship Navitimer to debut the new chronograph Caliber B03 with split-seconds function.
-In this cover feature from our January-February 2018 issue (with photos by OK-Photography), we tested this manufacture caliber in a stainless-steel model with an exclusive bronze-colored dial.
+In this cover feature from the WatchTime archives (with photos by OK-Photography), we tested this manufacture caliber in a stainless-steel model with an exclusive bronze-colored dial.

 At first glance it looks like a totally ordinary Navitimer chronograph, a model that has been a familiar icon for the past 55 years.
 Characteristic details include a fluted, bidirectional rotatable bezel, which, when turned, carries a light-colored flange marked with a logarithmic slide-rule scale.
 It’s positioned under the curved sapphire crystal, which has a nonreflective treatment on both sides.
 The logarithmic scale’s counterpart runs along the outermost edge of the dial.
 A tenth of an inch further inward is the tachymeter scale, which, in turn, encircles the elapsed-seconds scale with precise quarter-of-a-second divisions as imposed by the 4-Hz rhythm of the Breitling manufacture Caliber B03.